Medical textiles

-Medical textiles are various fiber-based materials intended for medical purposes.
-Medical textile is a sector of technical textiles that focuses on fiber-based products used in health care applications such as prevention, care, and hygiene.
+Medical textiles are numerous fiber-based materials intended for medical purposes.
+Medical textile is a sector of technical textiles that emphasizes fiber-based products used in health care applications such as prevention, care, and hygiene.

 The spectrum of applications of medical textiles ranges from simple cotton bandages to advanced tissue engineering.
 Common examples of products made from medical textiles include dressings, implants, surgical sutures, certain medical devices, healthcare textiles, diapers, menstrual pads, wipes, and barrier fabrics.

 Medical textiles include many fiber types, yarns, fabrics, non-woven materials, woven, braided, as well as knitted fabrics.
 Physical and chemical alterations of fiber architectures, the use of functional finishes, and the production of stimuli-sensitive materials are major approaches for developing innovative medical textiles.

 Advances in textile manufacturing and medical technologies have made medical healthcare an important industry in textiles.
 Textiles are used in the production of a variety of medical devices, including replacements for damaged, injured, or non-functioning organs.
 The manufacture of medical textiles is a growing sector.
 There are many reasons for its growth, such as new technology in both textiles and medicine; ageing populations; growing populations; changes in lifestyles; and longer life expectancies.
 Additionally, the COVID-19 pandemic generated higher demand for certain medical textile applications [such as PPE, medical gowns and face masks], and there were shortages worldwide.
 Even China, the world's largest manufacturer of such applications, has struggled to keep up with demand.